 Add-Ons and Expansions

 - The first generation models had two AV outputs, one labeled Analog AV Out for standard use with composite cables, and the other labeled Digital AV Out for component cables and D-Terminal cables.
-Though the output from the socket was actually digital, the cables that used Digital AV Out used a digital-to-analog convertor chip in the cable connector, meaning that actual output is analog.
+Though the output from the socket was actually digital, the cables that used Digital AV Out used a digital-to-analog converter chip in the cable connector, meaning that actual output is analog.
 The chip explains why such cables, especially the component cable, were never produced by other companies the way the Wii component cable is today (the Wii seems to only output analog video through its AV port).
+Due to very few people using the component cables, Nintendo quietly released a second model that had the Digital AV port removed.

 - There are three versions of the intro jingle; the one played upon startup is dependent on whether 0, 1-3, or 4 players are pressing the Z button.
 The music is in a 7/8 time signature.